Gkcloud5/Better-future/IPv6 in networking.md

 #### Explanation about it:

-* IPv6 is the newer gener
+* IPv6 is the newer generation of technology and development.
+* IPv4 have shortage issue so that only IPv6 introduced.

+### What is IPv6?

+* IPv6 stands for Internet protocol version 6.
+* IPv6 is a **Network layer** protocol that allows communication and data transfer between two different hosts.
+*